University Challenge results, 1975-76

 For the whole of the Bamber era TV schedules differed between the different ITV regions, and the show was often broadcast at different times and on different days in different parts of the country, and sometimes the regions were even a week or two out of sync with each other.
 Where the date differed, I try to use the date the show was broadcast in the Anglia region in the tables.

 There are many gaps that I've been unable to find, so please do contact me if you can assist.

 |10/12/1976||University, Oxford||King's, London|

 The series champions from University College, Oxford were Gavin Griffiths, Brian Keelan, Ian Kramer, and Chris Shapcott.

-The Manchester team, that included the journalist David Aaronovitch, became notorious during their heavy defeat to Downing, Cambridge for answering many of their questions with the name of a Socialist leader, ostensibly as a protest against the Oxbridge bias of the show, although they never explained the reasons behind their behaviour.
-Filmed in November 1975, despite the show's being stopped several times by the producers to try to reason unsuccessfully with Manchester, the show was still broadcast in early 1976.
+The Manchester team, that included the journalist David Aaronovitch, became notorious during their heavy defeat to Downing, Cambridge for initially answering questions with the name of a Socialist leader, ostensibly as a protest against the Oxbridge bias of the show, although they never explained the reasons behind their behaviour.
+Filmed in November 1975, the show was stopped several times by the producers to try to reason with Manchester, who eventually relented and started to answer as best they could.
+The show was nonetheless broadcast in early 1976.
 Aaronovitch described the reaction of the city's residents as "Here's this bloody great University, stuck in the middle, has eaten up all these streets bit by bit, and you would have thought the least they could do is give us some reason to feel proud of them.
 And now look at this."
 Manchester were then banned from the show until in Autumn 1979 a student managed to convince the producers that they could apply again.
 This time the team was selected carefully and managed to reach the semi-finals before losing to the Queens', Cambridge team that included Stephen Fry.

 Winning teams advancing to the next round are in bold.